 The rationale for the investment made by the Irish Government has always been that of economic support and job creation.
 Microfinance Ireland lends to those microenterprises who cannot raise finance from conventional sources, and we measure our success primarily by measuring the employment we have supported in the businesses we have invested in.
-This Government support was even more important during the pandemic in 2020 and 2021.

-To the end of 2021, MFI has approved almost €70m in loans to 4,177 businesses, supporting 9,684 jobs.
+To the end of 2022, MFI has approved almost €77m in loans to 4,635 businesses, supporting almost 10,100 jobs.